Philadelphia Eagles

 Running Backs/Assistant Head Coach

-Passing Game Coordinator
+Offensive Passing Game Coordinator

-Passing Game Coordinator/Defensive Backs
+Defensive Passing Game Coordinator

-Run Game Coordinator/Offensive Line
+Run Game Coordinator/Tight Ends

 Roy Anderson